 TCO Optimizer

 The Total Cost of Ownership (TCO) Optimizer routes logs and traces to the right priority based on their business value.
-You define policies that match incoming data and route it to one of four outcomes:
+You define policies that match incoming data and route it to an outcome that determines how the data is stored, how it can be queried, and what it costs.

 Policies are evaluated in order.
 The first matching policy applies, and no other policies are evaluated.